Planting & Feeding: The Complete Information for Thriving Gardens

 TechniqueBest ForNotes

-Direct SeedingFast-growing crops (e.g., beans, peas)Requires careful watering for germination.
+Direct SeedingFast-growing crops (e.g., beans, peas)Requires careful for germination.

 TransplantingSensitive plants (e.g., tomatoes, peppers)Start indoors 6-8 weeks before last frost.